David T. Kearns

-David Todd Kearns (August 11, 1930 – February 25, 2011) was an American businessman who was CEO of Xerox Corporation (1982–1990) and served as the first United States Deputy Secretary of Education from 1991 to 1993.
+David Todd Kearns (August 11, 1930 – February 25, 2011) was an American businessman who was chairman and CEO of Xerox Corporation and served as the first United States Deputy Secretary of Education from 1991 to 1993.

 Early life and education

 Kearns was born and raised in Rochester, New York where he met his future wife, Shirley Virginia Cox.
 He earned Bachelor of Business Administration from the University of Rochester in 1952, where he was a member of Delta Kappa Epsilon.

 Career

 Kearns entered United States Navy flight school and was deployed to the Mediterranean Sea aboard the USS Coral Sea as an airman.
 Starting in 1954, Kearns worked at IBM.

 Xerox Corporation

-In 1971, Kearns joined Xerox Corporation as Vice President.
+In 1971, Kearns joined Xerox Corporation as vice president.
 He also served as head of U.S./Marketing and Service at Xerox in Rochester, New York, and later as vice president of foreign markets in Stamford, Connecticut.
-In 1977, he became Xerox president and CEO.
+In 1977, he became Xerox president and COO, and was then promoted to CEO in 1982.
 In 1985, Kearns succeeded Charles Peter McColough as chairman of Xerox.